samveen/pi4-cputempd/README.md

 ## Temperature Logger Daemon For My Raspberry Pi 4

-I wanted to test how the cheap heatsinks I got for my Raspberry Pi 4 performed, especially when in the official case versus the same without the cover.
+I wanted to test how the cheap heat-sinks I got for my Raspberry Pi 4 performed, especially when in the official case versus the same without the cover.
 For that I wanted to first log the CPU temperature somewhere.
 While writing the bash script to log it, I thought of using some pre-built tools (like collectd,statsd